-2. Video essay or Film Analysis Paper
+2. Video essay or Film Analysis Paper:

-: Please, use one of these assignments in Film Aesthetics and Analysis class, Directing 2 class and /or other classes and rewrite to submit.
+Please use one of the assignments in the Film Aesthetics and Analysis class, Directing 2 class and /or other classes and rewrite to submit.

 The faculty evaluation is made solely on the presented materials and documentation provided by the students.
 The review will be affected negatively if these materials do not follow the guidelines.